 Creating an irrevocable trust in which to hold certain assets is a fantastic way to protect them from the potential seizure of those assets as a result of legal challenges.
 For example, assets held in trust are generally protected from creditors seeking to collect unpaid debts.
 They are also usually protected from court judgments against you such as a personal injury lawsuit.
 So, say you were in a car accident and you were sued by the other driver.
 If you had assets held in an irrevocable trust, those would likely not be included in the settlement and would be safe for whatever purpose you intended for them.

 2) Assets not countable

-Eligibility for numerous government benefits like Medicaid and Supplemental Security Income (SSI) are dependant on one’s assets and income.
+Eligibility for numerous government benefits like Medicaid and Supplemental Security Income (SSI) is dependant on one’s assets and income.
 If your aging parent is in need of financial assistance in order to afford the Long-Term Care they need, but he or she has too many assets to qualify, they may have to use up all of their wealth and assets in order to pay those costs themselves, leaving nothing to pass on to their loved ones.
 Similarly, if you have a special needs child and you leave them assets directly in your will, their inheritance could disqualify them for SSI benefits.
-Placing assets in an irrevocable trust, however, usually will make those assets non countable when it comes to those vital government benefits.
+Placing assets in an irrevocable trust, however, usually will make those assets non-countable when it comes to those vital government benefits.

 3) Estate taxes

 Assets held in an irrevocable trust are usually not counted towards your estate or subject to the estate tax.
 So, if you are someone with a large enough estate that you may have to pay massive estate taxes, placing some assets in an irrevocable trust may allow you to pass them on to your loved ones without their being subject to taxation, or even decrease your estate to a point where you do not have to pay estate taxes at all.